 Preventing file-less malware with exploit blocking

 The Falcon machine learning engine is great at blocking known and unknown malware, but malware does not always come in the form of a file that can be analyzed by machine learning.
 Malware can be deployed directly into memory using exploit kits.
 This is why Falcon also includes an exploit blocking function.
-Each of the exploit protection can be turned on or off in the same window as the machine learning configuration.
+Each of the exploit protections can be turned on or off in the same window as the machine learning configuration.
 To turn an exploit mitigation on or off, just slide the toggle for the exploit mitigation you want to change.

-Next, scroll down to the “Exploit Mitigation” section
+On the Prevention Policy page, scroll down to the “Exploit Mitigation” section